What is an introduction email?

 5. Sign off

 Your sign-off needs to be professional and match the rest of the email.
-You can sign off using “sincerely,” “best regards” or “yours faithfully.”
-You also need to include your name, position, email address, phone number and the name of your organisation.
+You can sign off using ‘Yours sincerely’, ‘Best regards’ or ‘Yours faithfully’.
+It is also best to include your name, position, email address, phone number and the name of your organisation.

 An introduction email template

-You can use the following template when you want to introduce a new employee to an existing client:
+You could use the following template when you want to introduce a new employee to an existing client:

 Subject: Introducing new [job title]